 Board

-Members are appointed by the Chair, with a right of veto from the Secretary of State for BEIS following an open competition.
+Members are appointed by the Chair, with the approval of the Secretary of State for Business and Trade, following a fair and open appointment process.
 Board membership represents a diversity of backgrounds and expertise.

 Chair